Daniel Fridman (rabbi)

-Rabbi Daniel Fridman שליט"א is an Orthodox Jew who is the S'gan (Deputy) Rosh Yeshiva of TABC and the Rabbi of the Jewish Center of Teaneck.
+Daniel Fridman is an American Orthodox rabbi who is the S'gan (Deputy) Rosh Yeshiva of TABC and the Rabbi of the Jewish Center of Teaneck.

 Biography

-Rabbi Daniel Fridman שליט"א grew up in Teaneck, New Jersey, where he attended Yavneh Academy for elementary school.
-Following Yavneh Academy, he attended the Frisch School, graduating in 2002.
-After high school, he attended Yeshivat Har Etzion.
-After attending Yeshivat Har Etzion, Rabbi Fridman attended Columbia University, where he majored in Biological Sciences.
+Fridman grew up in Teaneck, New Jersey, where he attended Yavneh Academy for elementary school.
+Following Yavneh Academy, he learned at the Frisch School, graduating in 2002.
+After high school, he studied Talmud at Yeshivat Har Etzion, then went to Columbia University where he majored in Biological Sciences.
 Rabbi Daniel Fridman was a Talmid of Rabbi Michael Rosensweig at RIETS.
-Before living in Teaneck, Rabbi Fridman lived on the Upper West Side of New York City, where he served as the Resident Scholar of the Jewish Center of Manhattan.
+Before living in Teaneck, Rabbi Fridman lived on the Upper West Side of New York City, where he served as the resident scholar of the Jewish Center of Manhattan.
 He also teaches at Lamdeinu, a learning program for adults based in Teaneck's Congregation Beth Aaron.
 He is planning to complete Yadin Yadin Semicha at RIETS and a Master’s Degree in Jewish Philosophy at the Bernard Revel Graduate School of Jewish Studies at YU.

 Early life

-Rabbi Fridman שליט"א was born in the Bronx; his parents, Drs.
+Fridman was born in the Bronx; his parents, Drs.
 Esther and Morton Fridman, both psychiatrists, were residents at the Albert Einstein College of Medicine there.
 In 1988, his parents moved their young family — Daniel was 3, and his older brother, Ari, was 4 — to Teaneck.

 Personal

-Rabbi Daniel Fridman שליט"א was raised in Teaneck, NJ, as was his wife, Dr. Chaya Gopin who is an Assistant Clinical Professor of Neuropsychology at Weill Cornell Medical College.
+Fridman was raised in Teaneck, NJ, as was his wife, Dr. Chaya Gopin who is an Assistant Clinical Professor of Neuropsychology at Weill Cornell Medical College.
 Daniel and Chaya have a daughter Eliana and two sons; Yosef Reuven (Joey) David and Benji.